-5. While WHO has continuously contested his right to do so, the complainant pursued the processes of internal review and appeal challenging his separation in October 2018, culminating in a report of the GBA of 18 September 2019 recommending that the appeal be dismissed.
-It concluded, amongst other things, that the decision to separate the complainant pursuant to Staff Rule 1020.1 "was taken in accordance with the regulatory framework and the separation procedures were followed".
+- 5. While WHO has continuously contested his right to do so, the complainant pursued the processes of internal review and appeal challenging his separation in October 2018, culminating in a report of the GBA of 18 September 2019 recommending that the appeal be dismissed.
+It concluded, amongst other things, that the decision to separate the complainant pursuant to Staff Rule 1020.1 "was taken in accordance with the applicable Staff Regulations and Staff Rules".
 By letter dated 15 November 2019 the complainant was informed that his appeal was dismissed.
-As noted earlier, this constitutes the impugned decision in these proceedings.

-6. The complainant advances what he describes as four substantive legal arguments.
+As noted earlier, this constitutes the impugned decision in these proceedings. - 6.
+The complainant advances what he describes as five substantive legal arguments.
 The first is that WHO had violated a promise concerning the submission of amendments to the Staff Rules relating to the mandatory age of separation.
 The second and related argument is that WHO had violated a promise concerning when relevant amendments to the Rules would enter into force.
 The third is that the perpetuation of the regime embodied in Staff Rule 1020 violated the principle of equality of treatment.
-The fourth is that the complainant's separation violated a policy of healthy ageing.
-There is some ambiguity in the brief about whether this is contended to be a policy of WHO only or the UN more generally.

-7. These four arguments have been addressed in another judgment rendered at this session (see Judgment 4527) concerning other proceedings in which the complainant was one of fifteen complainants though the context in which the issues arose in the other proceedings was different.
-In the present case the lacuna in the complainant's pleas is how any of these arguments (which, in substance, failed in the other proceedings) have a bearing on the lawfulness of the then operative Staff Rules which were applied to the complainant in the letter of separation of 21 September 2018.
+The fourth is that WHO unlawfully rejected the complainant's extension request.
+The fifth is that the complainant's separation violated a policy of healthy ageing.
+There is some ambiguity in the brief about whether this is contended to be a policy of WHO only or the UN more generally. - 7.
+Four of these five arguments (but not the fourth concerning the extension request) have been addressed in another judgment rendered at this session (see Judgment 4527) concerning other proceedings in which the complainant was one of fifteen complainants though the context in which the issues arose in the other proceedings was different.
+In the present case the lacuna in the complainant's pleas is how any of these four arguments (which, in substance, failed in the other proceedings) have a bearing on the lawfulness of the then operative Staff Rules which were applied to the complainant in the letter of separation of 10 September 2018.
 In the absence of the complainant demonstrating that the Staff Rules which were applied had no legal effect, WHO was entitled, indeed obliged, to apply them.
 As noted earlier, the applicable rule was in peremptory terms.